 Similar to "having believed," being born again is another once-in-a-lifetime event.
 In fact, "having believed" is indeed being born again.
 According to John 1:12-13, being born again refers to the moment a person believes.
-To say it another way, the moment of "having believed" is the moment a person is born again.
+Also, note the proximity of John 3:3-8 and 3:15.
+Jesus himself speaks of "belief" in the context of being "born again."
+The moment of "having believed" (John 3:18) is the moment a person is born again (John 3:7).
 Once a person is born, he or she cannot become unborn.
 Likewise, once a person has eternal life, he or she cannot lose eternal life.
 The process is irreversible.

 All born-again people should endeavor to grow in grace and virtue.
 But growth is not automatic, and there are many examples of born-again believers in the New Testament who were immature and did not grow at all.
 For example, some of the Corinthians were getting drunk in church, visiting brothels, and not being loving toward others.
 As a result, God chastised them and some of them even suffered a premature death.
 But they still remained God's children and were in no danger of losing their eternal life (1 Corinthians 11:30-32, etc.).
 They were in danger of losing rewards and inheritance when they entered heaven, but their salvation was completely secure (1 Corinthians 3:10-15).